Sustainable Architecture or Green Architecture? What Should We Choose

 Furthermore, they often employ passive solar strategies such as orienting windows towards south-facing walls or adding shading features like sun-shaders, overhangs, or trellises that can help reduce cooling costs during hot summer months without sacrificing daylight access indoors — all of which contribute toward overall reduction in resource usage throughout a structure’s life cycle.

-On top of these practices, green design takes sustainability one step further by utilizing renewable resources whenever possible (such as bamboo flooring instead of hardwood), incorporating water conservation measures (like low-flow toilets) into plumbing plans, and opting for local materials when available rather than importing them from other regions — all with an eye towards reducing environmental impacts associated with transportation emissions associated with their transport.
+On top of these practices, green design takes sustainability one step further by utilizing renewable resources whenever possible (such as bamboo flooring instead of hardwood), incorporating water conservation measures (like low-flow toilets) into plumbing plans, and opting for local materials when available rather than importing them from other regions — all to reduce environmental impacts associated with transportation emissions associated with their transport.

 Additionally, green buildings often utilize innovative technologies such as geothermal heat pumps or photovoltaic cells which generate electricity directly from sunlight — helping offset traditional power sources even further!